kragen/derctuo/markdown/alien-screws.md

 by making the threads at each end a hollow cylinder maintained in *compression*, free to slide along an internal unthreaded shank or tension rod which is welded to the thread-covered pipes at each end of the fastener.
-(So they're only sliding to the extent that either the threads or the rod are deforming.)
-This may reduce the screw's tensile strength somewhat, because the shank is narrower than it would otherwise be — although the thread roots are no longer available as crack-initiation stress risers.
+(So they’re only sliding to the extent that either the threads or the rod are deforming.)
+This may reduce the screw’s tensile strength somewhat, because the shank is narrower than it would otherwise be — although the thread roots are no longer available as crack-initiation stress risers.
 But it increases the impact